 • Class

 • Size (if sized) expressed as minimum and maximum diameter (floral stem in mm; head in cm), optional

+“Long stemmed type broccoli”, or equivalent denomination where appropriate

 • "Packed with crushed ice", where appropriate

 • Miniature broccoli, or other appropriate term for miniature produce.
 Where several species of miniature produce are mixed in the same package, all products and their respective origins must be mentioned.